medo/Pandas-Farm/README.md

 ```

-You can check the progress of the operatiosn
+You can check the progress of the operation

 ```python
 print("Progress = %d / 100" % pf.progress(job))